Wednesday, 11 December 2024

 William Combe 1742-1823.

 William Combe was a bit of an oddball.
 He was the son of a tradesman, an ironmonger.
 He himself wanted to be a leisured gentleman which he tried to portray to the world.He made people think that he wrote occasionally and went to great lengths to portray a leisured image to the world.
 To earn enough money he actually wrote an enormous amount.
 He didn’t put his name to most of his writing so that he wouldn’t be found out.
-Journalism , stories and this long poem about the adventures of Dr Syntax, which because of its enormous popularity, made him a lot of money.
+Journalism , stories and this long poem about the adventures of Dr Syntax, which because of its popularity, made him a lot of money.
 He was very successful.

 William Gilpin 1724-1804.